 Simon expressed total commitment.
 At this time, however, he didn’t fully understand what was about to happen to Christ.
 Christ knew that His trial and crucifixion would temporarily cause Simon’s commitment to waver.
 Christ replied, “Peter, the cock shall not crow this day, before that thou shalt thrice deny that thou knowest me” (verse 34).

-His human nature was getting the better of him here.
+Simon’s human nature was getting the better of him here.
 He was afraid and ashamed to be associated with Christ; he cared what men thought of his associations.
 When our human nature overcomes us, we too become concerned with what other people think of us.
-We may even deny being a part of God’s Church so as not to be persecuted for what we believe.
+We may even deny being a part of God’s Church to avoid being persecuted for what we believe.

 Later in his life, however, Peter said: “Yet if any man suffer as a Christian, let him not be ashamed; but let him glorify God on this behalf” (1 Peter 4:16).
-If anyone was qualified to say this, it was the man who at one time earlier in life was ashamed of Christ to the point of denying Him as he did.
+If anyone was qualified to say this, it was the man who at one time earlier in life was ashamed of Christ to the point of denying Him.
 But by this point in his older years, he was far less concerned with men’s opinions.

 Quick to Action

 Three days after the crucifixion, Simon learned that Jesus’s tomb was empty.
 Immediately, he “arose … and ran unto the sepulchre” (Luke 24:12).
 John’s account confirms that Simon took immediate action (John 20:6).
 Simon did not waste any time finding out what was going on.